7 Effective Tips to Improve Mobile Interactions7 Effective Tips to Improve Mobile Interactions

 Every designer strives at creating a unique product with original interactions and navigation systems.
 Such an approach allows standing out a crowd and being noticeable on the market.
 However, creating absolutely new environment designers have to think how users will adjust to it.

-If the interaction system of a mobile application has no logic and sequence or it doesn’t respond to needs of the target audience, it may be frustrating and annoying.
+If the interaction system of a mobile application has no logic and sequence or it doesn’t respond to the needs of the target audience, it may be frustrating and annoying.
 That condition is critical for UX, so people will simply give up on trying to decipher an app and quit it.

-To avoid this kind of outcome, designers need to care about learnability of the interactive elements.
+To avoid this kind of outcome, designers need to care about the learnability of the interactive elements.
 Learnability stands for how easy tasks can be attained during the first usage and how quickly users learn from the previous experience.
 To increase learnability, designers need to keep it simple and clear helping quickly adjust to it.
 Also, the system should be consistent and logical so that users could identify the repeating patterns and use a mobile app intuitively.

 Consider Multiple Holds